radimsuckr/dotfiles/README.md

 # Dotfiles
-Here are my configuration files for Neovim, Zsh and Git.
-Feel free to use.
+Here are my configuration files.
+Feel free to use or contribute.

 ## How to use
 Download this repository to `~/.dotfiles`.